 2.2 Effect of different texturing methods on tensile properties

-The test results of tensile properties of joints under different texturing modes are shown in Fig. 6, which are all broken at the interface.
+The test results of tensile properties of joints under different texturing modes are presented in Fig. 6, all of which broke at the interface.

-The performance of the joint is improved by 5%~21% after the dot matrix treatment, while the performance of the aluminum/titanium joint is not affected by the linear treatment.
+The dot matrix treatment improved the joint’s performance by 5% to 21%, while the performance of the aluminum/titanium joint was not affected by the linear treatment.

-The analysis shows that the contact angle of the welded joint is smaller, the weld width is larger, and the mechanical bite effect is greater under the dot matrix treatment, so the tensile strength of the dot matrix treatment sample is significantly improved;
+The analysis reveals that the dot matrix treatment resulted in a smaller contact angle of the welded joint, larger weld width, and greater mechanical bite effect, leading to a significant improvement in the tensile strength of the dot matrix treatment sample.

 Fig.6 Results of tensile test on joints